Overview

 • Strong emphasis on "human like" code output

-• Tackles the program space from both ends - client and server
+• Tackles the program space from both ends - client and server, for a single source of truth

 • Comprehensive runtime parsing/validation in addition to static compile time safety